SAP-samples/xsa-cap-migration/README.md

      Once the script is running, provide the below parameters to execute the script.
 ![parameters](./migration-script/images/parameters_optionThree.png)

+  2. Next, we need to remove the rename procedure and the default_access_role as its no longer required.
+Delete the RENAME_HDBCDS_TO_PLAIN.hdbprocedure from the "procedures" folder and also delete the "defaults" folder.
+Add the path of these files in the undeploy.json file like this:
+     ```
+     [
+        "src/defaults/*",
+        "src/procedures/RENAME_HDBCDS_TO_PLAIN.hdbprocedure"
+     ]
+     ```

-  2. Change the Calculated field to a [Stored calculated element](https://cap.cloud.sap/docs/releases/jun23#calculated-elements-on-write) as below example
+  3. Change the Calculated field to a [Stored calculated element](https://cap.cloud.sap/docs/releases/jun23#calculated-elements-on-write) as below example
      ```
      Entity Employees {
         key  ID: Integer;